huggingface/blog/hf-bitsandbytes-integration.md

 setattr(self, 'SCB', SCB)
 ```

-Therefore setting the parameter to the correct device step is extremely crucial since the quantization statistics fails when calling it twice.
-We had to came up with our implementation of `accelerate`'s `set_module_tensor_to_device` function.
+Here, setting a parameter's device step is extremely crucial since the quantization statistics fails when calling it twice.
+We had to came up with our implementation of `accelerate`'s `set_module_tensor_to_device` function (termed as `set_module_8bit_tensor_to_device`) and propose some Pull Requests on `accelerate` library!

 ## Be very careful on how to set devices with `accelerate`

-In `bitsandbytes` the 8-bit conversion of the parameters is done once the modules are set into the proper GPU device.
-It is very important to call the `.cuda()` function only once, otherwise everything will break on the module's side.
 Here we played a very delicate balancing act with `accelerate` library!
 Once you load your model and set it on the correct devices, sometimes you still need to call `set_module_tensor_to_device` to dispatch the model with hooks on all devices.
 This is done inside `dispatch_model` function from `accelerate`.
 2 Pull Requests were needed to achieve what we wanted!
 The initial PR proposed [here](https://github.com/huggingface/accelerate/pull/539/) broke some tests but [this PR](https://github.com/huggingface/accelerate/pull/576/) successfully fixed everything!